Spferical/sneak/README.txt

 I wanted to make a graphical stealth roguelike that had the semi-realtime gameplay of games like Red Rogue in Dogmatic mode.

+You are an assassin who is supposed to kill the bright green [T]arget.
+Avoid the guards and perhaps find some items which are of use along the way.

 THE ENEMIES:
 Guards randomly wander around.
 If they see you, they will shoot you and attempt